What is your complaints procedure?

 Why are my payments due on set dates?

 The lease or freehold deed will set the due dates for payment of charges such as ground rent, service charge, insurance etc. It is normal policy for these to be the dates on which we will accept payment.
 Payment in advance of the due date is acceptable and the money will be held against your name until due when it will be set against the relevant charge.
 Payments after the due date can cause cash flow problems for the service charge or insurance and can prevent us from paying the bills we received.
 Late payment can result in interest or penalty charges being applied to your account.

 What do I do if I cannot make the payment in full on the due date?

 It is essential that you contact us to discuss such situations.
-Please call our Property Accounts Line 0121 710 1981 and select the relevant option from the list.
-Alternatively, please email email@example.com and your email will be forwarded to the correct team who will liaise with you directly.
+Please call our Property Accounts Line 0121 710 1981 and select option 3 to talk with the team. .
+Alternatively, please email email@example.com and your email will be dealt with by the team who will then liaise directly with you.
 We are required to have a strict credit control procedure in place.
 If you fail to contact us you can become liable for additional costs.
 Ultimately, we may have to write to your lender and be forced to take legal action against you.

 Do you carry professional indemnity insurance?